zapal-tech/matrix-stack/README.md

 # element-quick-start

-WIP of a docker-copmose Matrix 2.0 stack to show off EW + EC + EX + Synapse + MAS + livekit.
+WIP of a docker-compose Matrix 2.0 stack to show off EW + EC + EX + Synapse + MAS + livekit.

 Not remotely intended for serious production usage, but just to be the simplest possible way to get a hacker-friendly Matrix 2.0 stack up and running without requiring any k8s.